Steve Rogers and Sam Wilson both get their own Captain America titles in April

 Stay tuned to Newsarama for Marvel's full April 2022 solicitations, coming later this month.

-If there was ever a place for Newsarama in-depth look at the history of Captain America's shield or our list of the best Captain America shield-bearers of all time, this is it.
+If there was ever a place for Newsarama's in-depth look at the history of Captain America's shield or our list of the best Captain America shield-bearers of all time, this is it.